Human history: Contemporary history

-In China, the Maoist government implemented industrialization and collectivization policies as part of the Great Leap Forward (1958–1962), leading to the starvation deaths (1959–1961) of 30–40 million people.
-After these policies were rescinded, China entered a period of economic liberalization and rapid growth, with the economy expanding by 6.6% per year from 1978 to 2003.
+In China, the Maoist government implemented industrialization and collectivization policies as part of the Great Leap Forward, leading to the starvation deaths of 30–40 million people.
+China later entered a period of economic liberalization and rapid growth.

-Shanghai.
-China urbanized rapidly in the 21st century.

 In the postwar decades, in a process of decolonization, the African, Asian, and Oceanian colonies of European empires won their formal independence.
-Postcolonial states in Africa struggled to grow their economies, facing structural barriers such as reliance on the export of commodities rather than manufactured goods.
-Sub-Saharan Africa was the world region hit hardest by the HIV/AIDS pandemic of the late 20th century.
-Moreover, Africa experienced high levels of violence, as in the Second Congo War (1998–2003), the deadliest conflict since World War II.
+Postcolonial states in Africa struggled to grow their economies.

-The Near East experienced numerous conflicts, including the Iran-Iraq War, the first and second Gulf wars, and the Syrian Civil War, as well as tensions and conflicts between Israel and Palestine.
-Development efforts in Latin America were hindered by over-reliance on commodity exports and by political instability, some of it caused by United States involvement in regime change in Latin America.
+The Near East experienced numerous conflicts, including the Iran–Iraq War, the first and second Gulf wars, and the Syrian civil war, as well as tensions and conflicts between Israel and Palestine.